 - Sin City has shown that the cops and the mob are both pretty evil and at each others' throats but they do business with each other in Hell And Back.

-- James Bond, the most recent films providing good examples as Le Chiffre from Casino Royale is bank rolling African Terrorists as an employee of Nebulous Evil Organization Quantum, who in Quantum of Solace are trying to set up a Bolivian general as a dictator to seize control of Bolivia's water, and whose members include evil phony philanthropist Dominic Greene and an advisor to the British Prime Minister.
-They also convince the CIA and, later, MI6 to go along with their schemes under false pretences.
+- The most recent films providing good examples as Le Chiffre from Casino Royale is bankrolling African terrorists as an employee of Nebulous Evil Organization Quantum, who in Quantum of Solace are trying to set up a Bolivian general as a dictator to seize control of Bolivia's water, and whose members include evil phony philanthropist Dominic Greene, a former KGB agent turned businessman, a Mossad agent and an advisor to the British Prime Minister.
+They also convince the CIA and, later, MI6 to go along with their schemes under false pretenses.
 They seem to be motivated by power more than by cash, and probably have some kind of ideology.